richelbilderbeek/k3reviews/Faq.md

 ## Who is Mark?

-That's me, Mark Wiering. (http://www.markwiering.nl and https://www.facebook.com/markwiering) I am almost obsessed with mathematics.
+That's me, Mark Wiering. (http://www.markwiering.nl) I am almost obsessed with mathematics.
 My hobbies are: playing chess, bicycling, making programmes in C++, solving mathematical problems and watching cartoons.
 I especially like the Avatar-series and Elfen Lied.
 But, Elfen Lied is extremely violent (especially episode 2), so I wouldn't recommend it to anyone.
 I am very interested in politics, history and buddhism.

 ## Who is Richel?